Heart of Portugal Tour Itinerary

 Overnight in Coimbra.

 Day 4: Coimbra university, Porto walking tour.
-(B, L, D)
+(B, L)

 Our first discovery today will be the university town of Coimbra.
 Charming Coimbra sits along the Mondego River in central Portugal.
 In addition to the prestigious University of Coimbra, one of the oldest in Europe, Coimbra is home to a seemingly endless treasure trove of historic sites and beautiful gardens.
 The University campus is an architectural delight and no visit to Coimbra is complete without a stroll around the grounds. we’ll visit the university library, which houses over 35,000 books, many dating back a century or more.
 This epic library is reminiscent of a scene right out of a Harry Potter movie.

-We’ll journey our way to our destination of Porto where we’ll check into our hotel, freshen up and in the early evening enjoy a guided walking tour followed by dinner.
+We’ll journey our way to our destination of Porto where we’ll check into our hotel, freshen up and in the early evening enjoy a guided walking tour.

 Overnight in Porto.